LimePay/docs/API-Documentation.md

 | `genericTransactions`| `array`  | Array of [Generic Transaction](#generic-transaction) objects                  	| yes        |

 Returns object of type  [Payment](#payment)
+The returned result contains `x-lime-token` as-well.
+The token is used for the initialization of the LimePay checkout form.

 #### 4.2 Getting Payment